markcot/pands-project/README.md

 matplotlib.pyplot and sys.
 I abbreviated the longer modules to np, pd and pl for ease of use in the code [A] & [B].

-I used the sys argument to identify that a second additional argument after the program name was required for the csv filename [C].
-I read on the pandas website [B] about read csv files into python and decided to try it using the pd.read_csv command.
+As used in one of my previous coding projects [C], I used the sys argument to highlight to the user that a second additional argument after the program name was required for the csv filename [C].
+I learned how to read csv files into python on the pandas website [B] and decided to try it using the pd.read_csv command.
-In V1_04 I added a sys.exit() [H] if the second argument was missing.
+In V1_04 I added a sys.exit() [H] command if the second argument was missing.
+This allows me to avoid using a very long if statement or loop checking for the correct input argument.

 I noticed that the test print of the data only gave 149 rows and that the first row of the data was used for the data header so I decided to add header row to the data from the csv file.

-I found that this can be resolved using the 'header=None' command and add the following columns using the df.column function.
-I added this function in V1_02
-I adapted code from a website [D] to achieve this result.
+I identified that this can be resolved using the 'header=None' command and add the following columns using the df.column function.
+I added this function in V1_02 I adapted code from a website [D] to achieve this result.

     - Sepal Length, Sepal Width, Petal Length, Petal Width, Name

-This gave me a dataframe with 150 rows 5 columns and with a column header row
+This gave me a dataframe with 150 rows 5 columns and with a column header row.

-I adapted code for pd.groupby(), grouped.get_group() and pd.describe() modules
+Investigating the python pandas module online [E], I learned how to adapt code to filter and summarize the data using pd.groupby(), grouped.first(), grouped.get_group() and pd.describe() functions.
-from a website [E].

-To investigate what content was included in the data I used the pd.groupby() function to group the data by the variant Name.
-I undertook a few test prints of the results.
-I noted that there were three groups 'Iris-setosa', 'Iris-versicolor' and 'Iris-virginica' included in the dataset.
+Using the pd.groupby() function, I grouped the content of the data I used the by the variant Name.
+Using a few test prints grouped.first() function indicated that there were three groups 'Iris-setosa', 'Iris-versicolor' and 'Iris-virginica' included in the data set.

 I split the data into 3 groups using the grouped.get_group() command.
 I used the pd.describe() module to get a description of the data including the